nandi-exe/unit2_2024/README.md

 **Design statement**

-### **References**
-[^1] Industries, Adafruit.
+[^1]: Industries, Adafruit.
 “DHT11 Basic Temperature-Humidity Sensor + Extras.”
 Adafruit Industries Blog RSS, https://www.adafruit.com/product/386.
-[^2] Nelson, Carter.
+[^2]: Nelson, Carter.
 “Modern Replacements for DHT11 and dht22 Sensors.”
 Adafruit Learning System, https://learn.adafruit.com/modern-replacements-for-dht11-dht22-sensors/what-are-better-alternatives.
-[^3]“How to Connect dht11 Sensor with Arduino Uno.”
+[^3]:“How to Connect dht11 Sensor with Arduino Uno.”
 Arduino Project Hub, https://create.arduino.cc/projecthub/pibots555/how-to-connect-dht11-sensor-with-arduino-uno-f4d239.
-[^4]Team, The Arduino.
+[^4]:Team, The Arduino.
 “What Is Arduino?: Arduino Documentation.”
 Arduino Documentation | Arduino Documentation, https://docs.arduino.cc/learn/starting-guide/whats-arduino.

 ## Success Criteria

 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
 1. ```[HL]``` The local variables will be measure using a set of 4 sensors around the dormitory.
 2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
 3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.